cbc-sonarqube/PHP-Debby-sonar/README.md

 `0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php /var/www/debby-options.json`

+Mainly, you can tell Debby where to send the notification (email or GitHub ticket).

-See [example/options.json](/example/options.json) for all possible options.
+See [example/options.json](/README.md#Options) for all possible options.

 #### Custom